Getting started

 AppAuth setup

-Append the following to your ios/Info.plist
+Append the following to your ios/Info.plist and macos/Info.plist file

 <key>CFBundleURLTypes</key>